Forms of Prospectus

 • Contains substantially all of the final-prospectus content except the final offering price and items that depend on the price (offering proceeds, capitalization tables, dilution calculations)

-• Marked with a red-ink legend on the cover stating that the information is subject to completion and that the security cannot be sold until the registration statement is effective; the red legend gives the document its industry nickname
+• Carries the required "Subject to Completion" legend on the cover, stating that the information is subject to completion and that the security cannot be sold until the registration statement is effective; the traditional red ink once printed on that legend gave the document its "red herring" nickname, but the current rule mandates the legend text, not a specific ink color

 • Distributed by the underwriting syndicate to institutional accounts during the road show